Detailed Explanation of Component Decorator Identifiers

 }

-For properties with an underscore, they are actually not displayed in the IDE.
-At this time, the value of this component property is only to save the value to the scene file.
-This has been mentioned above and has been applied in the examples.
+Properties with an underscore are not displayed in the IDE by default.
+In this case, the value of such a component property is only to save its value to the scene file, as mentioned and exemplified above.

 @property({ type: "number", private: false })